-Forget about forcing your pedal stroke to fit someone else’s form, it may be best to follow your own inclinations.
+Forget about forcing your pedal stroke to fit someone else’s form.
+It may be best to follow your inclinations.

-Despite the highly trained nature of the cyclists, Hug found a wide variability in how the cyclists used their muscles and how much each muscle was called to work.
-At the same time, the cyclists worked nearly as hard as each other with their differing pedal strokes to produce the same power.
+Despite the highly-trained nature of the cyclists, Hug found something interesting.
+He found a wide variability in how the cyclists used their muscles and how much each muscle was called to work.
+At the same time, the cyclists worked equally hard with their differing pedal strokes to produce the same power.